MultiQC/MultiQC/docs/modules.md

     'pointFormat': None,         # Replace the default HTML for the entire tooltip label 'click_func': function(){},  # Javascript function to be called when a point is clicked 'cursor': None               # CSS mouse cursor type.
-Defaults to pointer when 'click_func' specified }
+Defaults to pointer when 'click_func' specified 'reversedStacks': False      # Reverse the order of the category stacks.
+Defaults True for plots with Log10 option }
 html_content = self.plot_xy_data(data, config)
 ```